zhued/zhued.github.io/_posts/blog/2015-09-22-daily_social_challenges.md

 ## Day 5: September 24, 2015

-#### Selfie with stranger and convince then to act like their picking their nose
+#### Selfie with stranger and convince them to act like they're picking their nose

 > Guy -> "Alright, if its for a good cause."